|

 the new Clinton administration wished to disclose historical material in a spirit of

+new openness.
 The briefing of Woolsey and his wife by Dr. Greer

 lasted three hours, a very long time in the world of briefings.
 It led Woolsey to request information from within